khalilia2000/CarND-Semantic-Segmentation/README.md

 ```

-6. Does the project use reasonable hyperparameters?
+6. Does the project use reasonable hyper-parameters?
 training was performed for 5 epochs, using a batch_size of 64, and a learning rate of 0.0005 along with keep_prob of 0.5

 7. Does the project correctly label the road?
-pictures from the latest run are included in the run folder. with more pochs and augmented training data I am sure the results can be improved.
+pictures from the latest run are included in the run folder. with more epochs and augmented training data I am sure the results can be improved.